nlowe/mousiki/README.md

 Maybe some day:

-* Pure-GO AAC Decoder to drop the CGO Dependency on gstreamer (or figure out how to get pandora to send us MP3 streams)
+* FFmpeg streaming.
+Right now we have to transcode the entire track before `github.com/faiface/beep/wav` will even consider playing it
 * OSC / HTTP API for controlling playback / running a playback server / writing custom frontends

 ## Building

 You need Go 1.12+ or vgo for Go Modules support.
-You also need a C compiler that works with CGO and gstreamer-1.0-devel.

 See [`.github/workflows/ci.yaml`](.github/workflows/ci.yaml) for a rough idea of what to install.